protocoljs/imap/.github/SECURITY.md

 # Reporting Security Issues

+>[!CAUTION]
-**Please do not report security vulnerabilities through public GitHub issues.**
+>Please do not report security vulnerabilities through public GitHub Issues.

-Instead, please report them to me at https://protocoljs.github.io/docs.
+Instead, please report them on the [GitHub Security](https://github.com/protocoljs/imap/security) tab.
+We commit to engaging promptly with you to address it in the upcoming release.

 ## Preferred Languages

-We prefer all communications to be in English, French or Italian.
+We prefer all communications to be in English or French.